Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion

-To provide a full-scale analysis of our two arbitrage strategies, we conduct a Monte Carlo study based on the model and trading parameters of Table \ref{Tab:paramters}.
+To provide a full-scale analysis of our two arbitrage strategies, we conduct a Monte Carlo study {\neu and a complementary mathematical analysis of discretization error} based on the model and trading parameters of Table \ref{Tab:paramters}.
 This table captures our \textit{basis setting} which will be successively modified and relaxed as we proceed.

 Guided by the empirical literature \cite[see][]{Willinger1999,Bessembinder2018}, we start by specifying suitable drifts $\mu^i$, volatilities $\sigma^i$ and Hurst parameters $H^i$ for the $d$ risky assets of the Shiryaev and Salopek strategies.
 We restrict the latter to $d = 2$ assets and assume that they have identical parameters.
-We also set the initial asset prices to $\widetilde s = 100$.
+We also set the initial prices to $\widetilde s = 100$.

 We then consider an investor with a $T=1$ year investment horizon subdivided into $N = 250$ trading days \cite[see][]{Hendricks2005}.
 This investor is assumed to follow the discretization of Section \ref{subsec:DisFracFinModel} to trade the strategies of Section \ref{sec:ArbitrageStrategies} at a daily frequency.
 All transaction costs $p$ are zero.
-To capture the performance of this investor, we simulate 100,000 asset price scenarios and scenario-wise document $V_T^{\stratd}$, i.e., the portfolio value after liquidation.\footnote{This number of simulation repetitions ensures stable results \cite[see][]{Schuhmacher2011}.} Here, a path for a fBm is generated via the spectral method of \cite{Yin1996}.\footnote{A detailed description of this simulation technique can be found in Appendix \ref{sec:SimulationMethodYin}.} For each strategy (and parameter setting), our Monte Carlo study delivers a distribution of $V_T^{\stratd}$ values which will undergo detailed analysis.
+To capture the performance of this investor, we simulate 100,000 asset price scenarios and scenario-wise document $V_T^{\stratd}$, i.e., the portfolio value after liquidation.\footnote{This number of simulation repetitions ensures stable results \cite[see][]{Schuhmacher2011}.} Consequently, for each strategy (and parameter setting), our Monte Carlo study delivers a distribution of $V_T^{\stratd}$ values which will undergo detailed analysis.